Top

 Under California law, families have a limited amount of time to file an elder abuse and/or elder neglect claim in civil court.
 California’s elder abuse statute of limitations means that you only have two years to file such a claim in civil court against a non-public entity or individual.

 If you miss this deadline, you may lose your chance to file such a claim for damages.
 Moreover, other potentially related causes of action may have shorter deadlines to file.
-Because there are many different potential deadlines to consider, you should speak to an attorney as soon as possible.
+Because there are many potential deadlines to consider, you should speak to an attorney as soon as possible.

 In most cases, the clock starts on the date of the injury or when you recognized the abuse was occurring.
 This is often difficult to determine since most abuse cases do not involve one singular incident.
-In addition, many seniors suffer from cognitive impairment, which can further complicate these cases.

 Contact Our San Jose Elder Abuse Lawyers Today